chetzz-devop/SmartStock-API-implementation/README.md

 SmartStock API is a professional Django REST Framework-based inventory management system designed to help businesses track stock items, manage suppliers, detect low stock situations, and send restock requests automatically.
 The project is built to support efficient inventory operations with a clean API structure and secure authentication.

-This solution demonstrates practical backend development skills, including database modeling, API development, authentication, validation, email integration, and deployment-ready project structure.
+This solution demonstrates practical backend development skills, including database modeling, API development and Manual Testing of API using Insomnia, authentication, validation, email integration, and deployment-ready project structure.

 ---